-we compete with many other providers of online navigation, information, entertainment, business, community, electronic commerce and broadcast services.
-As we expand the scope of our Internet offerings, we will compete directly with a greater number of Internet sites, media companies, and companies providing business services across a wide range of different online services, cluding companies offering communications services either on a stand-alone basis or integrated into other products and media properties;
+We compete with many other providers of online navigation, information, entertainment, business, community, electronic commerce and broadcast services.
+As we expand the scope of our Internet offerings, we will compete directly with a greater number of Internet sites, media companies, and companies providing business services across a wide range of different online services, including:

-where competitors may have advantages in expertise, brand recognition, and other factors:

-manufacturers of personal computers who may develop their own Internet portals to which they would direct their customers;

-online merchant hosting services; and

-online broadcasting of business events
+- companies offering communications services either on a stand alone basis or integrated into other products and media properties; - vertical markets where competitors may have advantages in expertise, brand recognition, and other factors; - manufacturers of personal computers who may develop their own Internet portals to which they would direct their customers; - online merchant hosting services; and - online broadcasting of business events.

-we face significant competition from America Online and Microsoft (MSN) and, to a less significant extent, other companies that have combined a variety of services particular, we face significant competition from America Online and Microsoft (MSN) and, to a less significant extent, other companies that have combined a variety of services under one brand in a manner similar to Yahoo! including CMGI (Alta Vista), the Walt Disney Company (The GO Network), Excite@Home, and Lycos.
+In particular, we face significant competition from America Online and Microsoft (MSN) and, to a less significant extent, other companies that have combined a variety of services under one brand in a manner similar to Yahoo! including CMGI (Alta Vista), the Walt Disney Company (The GO Network), Excite@Home, and Lycos.
 In certain of these cases, our competition has a direct billing relationship with the user, which we generally lack.
 This relationship permits our competitors to have several potential advantages including the potential to be more effective than us in targeting services and advertisements to the specific taste of their users.
-America Online and Time Warner recently announced the proposed merging of their companies.
-If completed, the merger will provide America Online with content from Time Warner's movies and television, music, books and periodicals, news, sports and other media holdings; access to a network of cable and other broadband delivery technologies; and considerable resources for future growth and expansion.
-The proposed America Online and Time Warner combination will also provide America Online with access to a broad potential customer base consisting of Time Warner's current customers and subsortibers of its various media properties.
+America Online and Time Warner recently approved the proposed merging of their companies and this transaction is now expected to close, subject to receipt of regulatory approval.
+If completed, the merger will provide America Online with content from Time Warner's movie and television, music, books and periodicals, news, sports and other media holdings; access to a network of cable and other broadband delivery technologies; and considerable resources for future growth and expansion.
+The proposed America Online and Time Warner combination will also provide America Online with access to a broad potential customer base consisting of Time Warner's current customers and subscribers of its various media properties.
 We also face competition from Web sites focused on vertical markets where expertise in a particular segment of the market may provide a competitive advantage.
-On an international level, we compete directly with local providers; they may have several advantages, including greater knowledge about the particular country or local market.
+On an international level, we compete directly with local providers; they may have several advantages, including greater knowledge about the particular country or local market and access to significant financial or strategic resources in such local markets.
 We must continue to obtain more knowledge about our users and their preferences as well as increase our branding and other marketing activities in order to remain competitive.

-arge number of these Web sites and online services as well as high-traffic e-commerce merchants such as Amazon.com, Inc. also offer or are expected to offer informational and community features that may be competitive with the services that we offer.
+A large number of these Web sites and online services as well as high-traffic e-commerce merchants such as Amazon.com, Inc. also offer or are expected to offer informational and community features that may be competitive with the services that we offer.
 In order to effectively compete, we may need to expend significant internal engineering resources or acquire other technologies and companies to provide or enhance such capabilities.
 Any of these efforts could have a material adverse effect on our business, operating results and financial condition and be dilutive to our stockholders.